The Day the Earth Stood Still: Plot

 That evening, a government agent escorts Klaatu to Barnhardt.
-Klaatu tells Barnhardt the people of other planets are concerned about Earth's aggressiveness now that humanity has developed rudimentary atomic power.
-If his message is ignored, Earth could be "eliminated".
-Barnhardt agrees to gather scientists from around the world at the saucer; he suggests Klaatu provide a demonstration of his power beforehand.
-Unaware Bobby is following, Klaatu returns to his spaceship.
+Klaatu tells Barnhardt the people of other planets are concerned about Earth's aggressiveness now that humanity has developed rudimentary atomic power and that if Klaatu's message is ignored, Earth could be "eliminated".
+Barnhardt agrees to gather scientists from around the world at the saucer; he suggests that Klaatu provide a demonstration of his power beforehand.

+Unaware that Bobby is following, Klaatu returns to his spaceship.
 Bobby watches as Gort knocks out two soldiers so Klaatu can reenter the saucer.
-Running home, Bobby tells Helen, who does not believe him, but Tom is suspicious.
-The next day, starting at noon East Coast time, all electrical equipment on Earth ceases to function for 30 minutes, except for essential services such as hospitals and aircraft in flight.
+After running home, Bobby tells Helen, who does not believe him, but Tom is suspicious.
+The next day, all electrical equipment on Earth ceases to function for 30 minutes, except for essential services.

 Learning that Bobby followed him the previous night, Klaatu visits Helen at work, reveals his mission, and asks that she not betray him.
-Helen asks Tom to keep Klaatu's secret, but he refuses to listen, already in the process of alerting the military.
-Hoping that Barnhardt can hide Klaatu until that evening, Helen and Klaatu rush to Barnhardt in a taxi.
+Helen asks Tom to keep Klaatu's secret, but he alerts the military.
+Helen and Klaatu take a taxi and head toward Barnhardt's home.
 Klaatu instructs Helen that if anything should happen to him, she must say to Gort "Klaatu barada nikto."
-The Army tracks them in their taxi.
-Klaatu is shot and killed; his body is moved to a police station cell.
-Rushing to the saucer, Helen recites the phrase to Gort.
-Gort then carries her into the saucer.
-Gort retrieves Klaatu's body and revives him inside the saucer, though Klaatu tells Helen his revival is only temporary.
+The Army tracks them down.
+Klaatu is shot and killed; his body is placed in a jail cell.
+Rushing to the saucer, Helen recites the phrase to Gort, who then carries her into the saucer.
+Gort retrieves Klaatu's body and revives him inside the saucer.

-Departing the spaceship with Klaatu and Gort, Helen joins Barnhardt among the gathered scientists.
-Klaatu tells the scientists that an interplanetary organization has created a police force of invincible robots like Gort.
-"In matters of aggression, we have given them absolute power over us."
+Exiting the spaceship with Klaatu and Gort, Helen joins Barnhardt and the gathered scientists.
+Klaatu tells them that an interplanetary organization has created a police force of invincible robots like Gort and that "In matters of aggression, we have given them absolute power over us."
 Klaatu concludes, "Your choice is simple: join us and live in peace, or pursue your present course and face obliteration."
-Klaatu and Gort then depart in the saucer.
+With a final wave to Helen, Klaatu and Gort then depart in the saucer.